cctop status

 Do I need to configure anything per project?

-Why does the app need to live in /Applications/?
+Why does the app need to live in /Applications?

 1. Quit cctop.

-2. Download the Intel DMG: cctop-macOS-x86_64.dmg.
+2. Download the Intel DMG from the latest release.

 How do I uninstall?